 Transport & Logistics (the T&L domain): This domain is about arranging the transport of people and goods in such a way as to meet the need for movement without affecting living space too adversely.
 In terms of content, the curriculum is shaped by covering transport-, infrastructure- and logistics-related topics in both breadth and depth.
 In the propaedeutic year, the transport system is discussed in depth.
 In all elements, cargo (passengers and freight), means of transport and traffic infrastructure, the focus is alternately on passenger and freight transport.

 A digital domain choice form will be sent to all first-year students in early December so that you can register.

 For more information about your domain choice, you can go to the study information day.
-This will take place on Monday 15 November 8:45 - 10:45.
+You will get more information about this later this year.
 The domain choice guide will be shared online, prior to the information day!
-Also, for questions, you can always contact Thijs at firstname.lastname@example.org or 015-2789794!
+Also, for questions, you can always contact Anna at firstname.lastname@example.org.

 Consequences of your domain choice

 Often, choosing a particular domain will also mean that you will later work in that domain.
 Especially when getting your first job, content knowledge can play an important role.
 Many students build their further expertise around this field.

 Should you have any doubts, the following might be reassuring.
 The subjects and modules in the general curriculum constantly involve practical case studies.
 Since these subjects are intended for the entire group, the choice of cases is spread across the domains.
 So you will still come into contact with the three domains you have not chosen.
 Of course, this does not alter the fact that you will mainly immerse yourself in the technology and issues within the domain of your choice.
 If you feel that you would also like to immerse yourself in another domain, you can make use of the minor space in the third year!